Inolex: Sustainability and the environment

-Inolex uses Green Chemistry principles as a method to responsibly manage environmental impact from the design, manufacturing and application of its products.
+Inolex uses green chemistry principles as a method to responsibly manage environmental impact from the design, manufacturing and application of its products.
 The company produces natural, sustainable ingredients for industry use, and operates demonstration centers in Brazil and China, where formulation and manufacturing professionals learn how to incorporate sustainable technologies and ingredients into cosmetics and personal care formulas.

 Inolex has been a member of the Roundtable on Sustainable Palm Oil (RSPO) since 2012, and RSPO mass-balance supply chain certified since 2017.
 Inolex changed its palm oil-based products to 100% RSPO-certified in 2018 and committed to a 2020 zero-deforestation target.
 As of June 2016, several Inolex products were on the list of botano-chemicals approved for use in NSF/ANSI Standard 305 Certified Products: Personal Care Products Containing Organic Ingredients.
 Inolex ingredients have been used in products that comply with the "Premium Body Care Standards" implemented by Whole Foods Market.

-In 2022, Inolex joined the United Nations Global Compact, to align its sustainability platform with the Sustainable Development Goals (SDGs) of the Global Compact.
-Also in 2022, Inolex became one of the first personal care companies to join ChemFORWARD's SAFER™ program.
-SAFER™ is a global third-party registry, testing, and certification program that provides verified transparency for safety and chemical hazard claims made for ingredients and products.